 Manhattan: A traditional manhattan drink substitutes the dry vermouth and St Germain with the sweet vermouth.

-Perfect Manhattan: More a variation of the traditional manhattan, which uses equal parts of Rye and Sweet Vermouth.
+Perfect Manhattan: More a variation of the traditional manhattan, and it uses equal parts of dry and Sweet Vermouth with whiskey.

 Dry Manhattan: The drink uses dry vermouth instead of the sweet vermouth.